-- 97. Indeed, the terms of the Recovery Act's conservatorship provisions (among others) are materially identical to the longstanding ones in FIRREA by which the Federal Deposit Insurance Corporation ("FDIC") acts as conservator of troubled banks.
+- others) are materially identical to the longstanding ones in FIRREA by which the Federal Deposit Insurance Corporation ("FDIC") acts as conservator of troubled banks.
 See § 1821(d)(2)(D).
 Until the Sweep Amendment, this language had always been interpreted to mean that FDIC has a mandatory duty to preserve and protect the assets of banks when acting as conservator.
 Moreover, historically the United States' regulation of the Companies has been less extensive than its regulation of banks.
-Nor was Appaloosa aware of any prior use of a senior preferred stock instrument to strip 100% of a company's profits in perpetuity, to the derogation of the property rights of other holders of stock.
-Prior to the implementation of the Sweep Amendment, the holders of Junior Preferred Stock could not have reasonably anticipated such a divergence from historical precedent. - 98.
-The Sweep Amendment deprived Appaloosa of its economic and contractual property rights with respect to the Junior Preferred Stock.
-It made it impossible for Appaloosa to realize the future value of its property interests in the Companies. - 99.
-One indication of this immediate, severe deprivation was the precipitous drop in the trading price of the Junior Preferred Stock in the over-the-counter market in the first two weeks alone following the enactment of the Sweep Amendment-indeed, by the end of August 2012, the trading price for the series of Junior Preferred Stock held by Appaloosa on the date of the Sweep Amendment had decreased by an average of over 61% since August 16.
-That drop, however, represents only the tip of the iceberg in measuring the true loss of value of the Junior Preferred Stock immediately before versus immediately after the Sweep
+Nor was 683 Capital aware of any prior use of a senior preferred stock instrument to strip 100% of a company's profits in perpetuity, to the derogation of the property rights of other holders of stock.
+Prior to the implementation of the Sweep Amendment, the holders of Junior Preferred Stock could not have reasonably anticipated such a divergence from historical precedent.
+Indeed, the de facto nationalization of a private corporation under the guise of a "conservatorship" by a federal agency and an "investment" by the Treasury is unprecedented. - 114.
+The Sweep Amendment deprived 683 Capital of its economic and contractual property rights with respect to the Junior Preferred Stock.
+It made it impossible for 683 Capital to realize the future value of its property interests in the Companies. - 115.
+One indication of this immediate, severe deprivation was the precipitous drop in the trading price of the Junior Preferred Stock in the over-the-counter market in the first two weeks alone following the enactment of the Sweep Amendment-indeed, by the end of August 2012, the trading price for the series of Junior Preferred Stock held by 683 Capital on the date of the Sweep Amendment had decreased substantially.
+That drop, however, represents only the tip of the iceberg in measuring the true loss of value of the Junior Preferred Stock immediately before versus immediately after the Sweep Amendment.

-Amendment.
 Immediately before the Sweep Amendment, the Junior Preferred Stock did not reflect information-known at Treasury, the Agency, and the Companies, but not to the public-regarding the financial condition of and prospects for the Companies.
 Had that information been publicly available, the trading price just prior to the Sweep Amendment would have been far higher, reflecting the true value of the Junior Preferred Stock.

-Conversely, the Sweep Amendment, by its terms, extinguished any existing market value for the Junior Preferred Stock by eliminating any possible investment return.
+Conversely, the Sweep Amendment, by its terms, extinguished the existing market value for the Junior Preferred Stock by eliminating any possible investment return.
 Any remaining trading value was necessarily attributable to the possibility that litigation success could result in a return on the Junior Preferred Stock.